SecretFoundation/docs/docs/cli/secretcli.md

 ```

 The first step to create a multisig transaction is to initiate it on behalf
-of the multisig address created above:
+of the multisig address created above using the following command:

 ```bash
 secretcli tx send secret1570v2fq3twt0f0x02vhxpuzc9jc4yl30q2qned 1000000uscrt \